 You can see that this matches very closely the diagram above:

-- A single control column, that contains the globally unique row IDs.
+- A single control column, that contains the unique row IDs.

 - Multiple time/index columns (